my-language-skills/all-in-one-metadata/README.md

 ## Disclaimers

-The Pressbooks plugin is supplied "as is" and all use is at your own risk.
+The All in one metadata plugin is supplied "as is" and all use is at your own risk.

 ## Screenshots